Skip to main content

 What to Expect from Arthroscopic Surgery

-Most arthroscopic procedures are performed using regional or general anesthesia and may be completed in under two hours.
-Many patients go home the same day (depending on the joint and procedure).
+Most arthroscopic procedures are performed using regional or general anesthesia and are often completed in under two hours.
+Many patients return home the same day.

-- Weeks 2–6: Begin physical therapy focusing on restoring range of motion
+• Weeks 2–6: Begin physical therapy to restore range of motion

-- Weeks 6–12+: Progressive strengthening and return to sport-specific activity (varies by injury)
+• Weeks 6–12+: Progressive strengthening and return to sport-specific activity

 Is Arthroscopy Right for You?

-If you have persistent joint pain, reduced mobility, or a sports-related injury that has not improved with conservative care, arthroscopy may be an option for you.
-A thorough evaluation—including imaging, a physical exam, and a discussion of your activity goals—will help determine if arthroscopy is appropriate for your situation.
+If you have persistent joint pain, reduced mobility, or a sports-related injury that has not improved with conservative care, arthroscopy may be an option.
+A full evaluation will help determine if arthroscopy is appropriate for your needs.

 About Somers Orthopaedic Surgery & Sports Medicine Group

-Somers Orthopaedic Surgery & Sports Medicine Group provides comprehensive orthopaedic and sports medicine care across multiple locations in New York and Connecticut.
-Patients have access to advanced arthroscopic procedures, minimally invasive techniques, and specialized joint injury care in the following offices:
+Somers Orthopaedic Surgery & Sports Medicine Group provides advanced orthopaedic care across New York and Connecticut.

-Patients experiencing joint pain or a sports-related injury that may benefit from arthroscopy can call 845-278-8400 or request an appointment online.
+Patients experiencing joint pain or sports-related injuries may call 845-278-8400 or request an appointment online.

 Frequently Asked Questions